-On Tuesday, Seacoast Radiology in Rochester, N.H. notified all potentially affected patients that its server had been hacked in November, exposing the names, dates of birth, addresses, Social Security numbers and medical procedure codes of 231,400 people.
+On Tuesday (Jan.
+11), Seacoast Radiology in Rochester, N.H., notified all potentially affected patients that its server had been hacked in November, exposing the names, dates of birth, addresses, Social Security numbers and medical procedure codes of 231,400 people.

 But unlike most cyberattacks, the hackers in this case weren’t interested in identity theft.

 Their goal?
-They wanted to play " Call of Duty: Black Ops," and they needed a powerful server to host their session.
+They wanted to play " Call of Duty: Black Ops," and they needed some massive storage space.

 On Nov.
-12 at 2:00 a.m. -- only three days after the video game went on sale -- the hackers hijacked Seacoast’s server, staying for a total of 4-1/2 hours, Don Wood, Seacoast Radiology’s business manager, told SecurityNewsDaily.
+12 at 2:00 a.m., the hackers hijacked Seacoast’s server, staying for a total of four-and-a-half hours, said Don Wood, Seacoast Radiology’s business manager.

-Wood said Seacoast has not received any reports of identity theft related to the incident.
+Wood told SecurityNewsDaily that Seacoast has not received any reports of identity theft related to the incident.
 He believes the hackers took advantage of the server’s size simply to play the massively popular video game and nothing more.